GuLabDNA/MethylSeq/README.md

 # MethylSeq

-Go to https://gulabdna.github.io/MethylSeq/docs/filename.html (replace filename) to check the results from R markdown files.
+Go to https://gulabdna.github.io/MethylSeq/docs/filename.html (replace filename in folder docs) to check the results from R markdown files.